Apple's war with Google heats up

 MACBOOK REDESIGN IN THE WORKS

-The redesigned MacBook laptops to hit the stage next week are expected to include high-definition screens and Intel Corp's Ivy Bridge cutting-edge processors.
+The re-designed MacBook laptops to hit the stage next week are expected to include high-definition screens and Intel's Ivy Bridge cutting-edge processors.
 Some even expect the iPad's "retina" display to show up on the MacBook line.

-Windows 8, a new version of Microsoft's flagship operating system that runs on tablet computers as well as PCs, will bolster PC makers' ability to offer premier computers rivaling Apple's MacBook line.
+Windows 8, a new version of Microsoft's flagship operating system that runs on tablet computers as well as PCs will bolster PC makers ability to offer premier computers rival ling Apple's MacBook line.

-Already, about 20 touch-enabled ultrabook designs with various styles of foldable, detachable or sliding keyboards running the new Windows 8 system are in the pipeline.
+Already, about 20 touch-enabled ultrabook designs with various styles of foldable, detachable or sliding keyboards running the new Windows 8 system is in the pipeline.

-The MacBook line generated 13 percent, or about $5 billion, of Apple's fiscal second-quarter revenue.
-Unit sales of the aging lineup were up 7 percent from the previous year but were down 23 percent sequentially.
+The MacBook line generated 13 percent, or about $5 billion (3.23 billion pounds), of Apple's fiscal second-quarter revenue.
+Unit sales of the aging line-up were up 7 percent from the previous year but were down 23 percent sequentially.

 Whatever the case, Apple fans and partners can look forward to a fairly action-packed week.

-"Apple is very serious about getting far in front of Windows 8 and Ultrabooks," said Barclays analyst Ben Reitzes.
+"Apple is very serious about getting far in front of Windows 8 and Ultrabooks," Barclays analyst Ben Reitzes said.
 But "software and services will be the focus, with major enhancements to Maps, iCloud and Siri, which developers and users can take advantage of."

-(Additional reporting by Dan Levine; Editing by Edwin Chan, Jonathan Weber, Kenneth Barry and Matthew Lewis)